-The National Retail Planning Forum (NRPF) is a not-for-profit company and registered charity, that aims to bring together retail firms, investment institutions, property development companies and planning consultants and other retail specialists with government, local government, professional institutions and the academic and research sector.
+The National Retail Planning Forum (NRPF) was a not-for-profit company and registered charity, that aimed to bring together retail firms, investment institutions, property development companies and planning consultants and other retail specialists with government, local government, professional institutions and the academic and research sector.

 - Promote a better understanding of the nature of the retail trade and commerce and the impact on these of the planning system

 - Improve understanding between private and public sectors on retail planning issues

 - Identify and disseminate best practice

 - Ensure that retail planning issues are addressed effectively in planning education

 - Promote a collaborative programme of research, workshops and events to raise awareness.

 Their website had a wealth of material on aspects of retail planning and retail planning news and much of it has been archived here.